Saving money on travel

 Raileasy has a handy split ticketing search tool to save you the effort of calculating the cheapest route.

 Buy two singles instead of a return

 Another curious feature of the rail fare system is that buying two single tickets for a journey can sometimes be cheaper than buying a return.
-No explanation needed here, just something to try entering into the system before you go straight for the return ticket option!
+Try entering into the system before you go straight for the return ticket option.

 Use discount websites